 - Gifts and benefits (including hospitality)

 - Conflicts of interest

 - Confidentiality

 - Communications between Council and the private sector

-- Secondary employment
+- Other employment

+- Modern slavery

 - Expectations of contractors and sub-contractors.

 Council ensures that the private sector is aware of Council's ethical standards, by publishing the Statement of Business Ethics on Council's website and actively providing it to tenderers, contractors and other private sector entities with which Council has business dealings.